 Once the sale is over we’ll get in touch and discuss the next steps, whether you would like the piece back or if you’d rather enter it again in future with a lower reserve etc.

-We hope this makes the process a little easier to understand, but if there are any questions please feel free to get in touch and we will endeavour to help wherever possible.
+We hope this makes things a little clearer but if you have any specific questions please feel free to contact us and we will endeavour to help.